Crime & Justice

 He was falsely accused of a crime

-Harrell was falsely accused of rape in 1988, was falsley imprisoned for four years in prison and more than two decades as a registered sex offender.
+Harrell was falsely accused of rape in 1988.
+He was wrongfully convicted and imprisoned for four years.
+More than two decades as a registered sex offender.

-He wasn’t exonerated until 2016, after the Innocence Project took his case and obtained new DNA testing ruling him out as the man who raped and robbed a 17-year-old victim in a Long Branch parking lot.
+He wasn’t exonerated until 2016.
+The Innocence Project took his case and obtained new DNA testing.
+The results ruled Harrell out as the man who raped and robbed a 17-year-old victim.

 “People looked at me the wrong way,” Harrell told NJ Advance Media in a February interview.